MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-first-model-driven-app.md

    Each environment can have one Dataverse database.

-   Select the environment you want, or go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) to create a new one.
-You can choose the environment by selecting **Environment** from the upper right.
+   Select the environment you want.
+If your tenant allows you to create your own environment, select the current environment from the top right, and then select **Try it now**.
+More information: [Get your developer environment (preview)](../maker-create-environment.md)

 1. We recommend creating your model-driven app from a solution.
 A solution is a package that can contain Dataverse tables, forms, views, apps, flows, and other components.
 By building your model driven-app in a solution, you can easily move it to other environments or preserve a copy in your source control repository.